 The Best lenses for Nikon D3500 – 2020 Buying Guide

-I hope you will agree with me when I say that:
+I hope you will agree with me when I say:

-The best lens for Nikon D3500 is not necessary the best for a full frame sensor DSLR such as the Nikon D610.
+The best lens for Nikon D3500 is not necessary the best for a full-frame sensor DSLR such as the Nikon D750.

 Also, each lens will perform better or worst under different shooting conditions.
 Thus knowing which types of photography you will be doing will greatly narrow down your choices considering the number of lenses for Nikon D3500 available.

 There are two main specs to consider when choosing any lens: the focal length and aperture.

 Focal length, usually represented in millimeters (mm), determines the lens’ angle of view (how much of the scene will be captured) and the magnification (how large individual elements will be).

 Within these categories live prime and zoom lenses.

 Prime lenses are lenses that have a fixed focal length.
 They are often simpler lenses, making them easier to manufacture and in return cost less and usually are of higher quality than zoom lenses.

 Zoom lenses, on the other hand, cover a range of focal lengths and because of their versatility allow you to carry only one lens instead of two or three to cover the same focal range.